corrupted-application/essentials/README.md

 **Description:**
 - Plays a beep using Powershell (This is only available for Windows for now.)
-- The first parameter (800) is frequency, while the second parameter (500) is duration in milliseconds.
+- The first parameter (800) is frequency in Hz, while the second parameter (500) is duration in milliseconds.